 How many tuition vouchers can I earn?

-Volunteers can earn two tuition vouchers in one calendar year.
+Volunteers can earn up to two tuition vouchers in one calendar year.
 The vouchers are earned on a first come, first served basis.
-Participation is open to 100 volunteers during the pilot year.
+Participation is currently open to a maximum of 100 volunteers.
 Ohio State will honor up to 200 vouchers, with a maximum of 2 per enrolled participant.

 Can I gift my tuition voucher to someone else?

-May I sign up for GBGF more than once?
+May I sign up for Give Back Go Forward more than once?

 Yes, registered participants who complete their one-year term are able to sign-up again through our application form.
 If the program is full at the time of registration, participants will be added to the end of the waitlist and contacted as space becomes available.
 Please note that as programmatic limitations allow one year to complete 100 volunteer hours, the calculation of hours towards 100 will restart when participation begins again.